-First, there are a number of possible sources of information (in general terms).
+There are a lot of different ways you might learn about a group you’re interested.
 However, they share different kinds of information, so it can be good to have a reminder of what to look for (and expect) from a given source.
+Here are some tips for making the most of the information you have.

 Types of materials: